drivet/website/content/drafts/intro-to-indie-web.md

 Despite being decentralized and free, Diaspora is also a kind of silo.
-Generally speaking, when you post something to Diaspora, the only people who can see it are other Disapora users.
+Generally speaking, when you post something to Diaspora, the only people who can see it are other Diaspora users.
 Your posts do not show up, for example, on someone's Twitter feed.

 Can you imagine if something as basic as email worked like that?
 Can you